-What is SES Sandbox?
+What is a SES Sandbox?

 All new SES accounts start in a sandbox, where you can test the capabilities of Amazon SES.
-When your account is in the sandbox, you can only send email to verified identities, with a typical limit set to 200 emails per day.
-A verified identity is either an email addresses or domain that you verified ownership of.
+When your account is in the sandbox, you can only send email to your verified sender identities, with a typical limit set to 200 emails per day.
+A verified sender identity is either an email addresses or domain that you verified ownership of.

 About Amazon SES Regions

 There are over a dozen (geographical) regions you can choose from when setting up your Amazon SES account.
 You should choose a region that is most representative of where you list subscribers are located.
 If your audience is global, we can recommend selecting Ireland region (one of the oldest available regions).
 Some very new regions need to be Enabled before they can be used, see image on the right for a reference.